niumbranco/immunotherapy/README.md

 #### DADA2 environment:
 Used for sequence processing and ASV inference in R
 <pre>
-  conda create -n r_env r-base r-essentals -y conda activate r_env
+  conda create -n r_env r-base r-essentials -y conda activate r_env
 </pre>
 And we add the line: